-Performance Metrics and Additional Requirements
+Key Performance Indicators and Additional Requirements

-In accordance with the Lane Caputo recommendations and in consultation with the Compensation Committee, for the 2021 fiscal year and on a go forward basis, executive management is enhancing criteria applicable to various elements of executive compensation including performance metrics with respect to short-term and long-term incentive plans.
+Executive management in consultation with the CGNC Committee, developed criteria applicable to various elements of executive compensation including performance metrics with respect to short-term ("STIP") and long-term ("LTIP") incentive plans that have been used by the Company.

-These metrics will include minimum, target and maximum amounts for incentives and will be based on key performance indicators ("KPIs").
-These KPIs may include (with various weighting and target measurements):
+These metrics included minimum, target and maximum amounts for incentives (based on the Lane Caputo analysis) and were based on key performance indicators ("KPIs") as further discussed below.